dot theory, A way to better understand reality

 Call to action then; I don’t know you (maybe I do), but perhaps there is a way in which you can help.
 Financial support would be great, I’m currently unable to work due to the effects of cancer treatment so every little would help (I have a page on Patreon for that) but if you understand this and know people who don’t only understand this, like you, but also can do something with that information (technologists, scientists, investors, other people who like to think about stuff) then please share them this page or website.

-As an idea it is logical and extremely simple, whilst technically complex to execute, yet perfectly feasible with today’s technology.
+As an idea, it is logical, and extremely simple whilst admittedly technically complex.
+Most importantly, it is perfectly feasible with today’s technology.
 The issue is that it’s simply not the way that the international data conglomerates are motivated to think.

 So, thank you for any and all support given and take care!